MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/includes/ATCHDE/delivery-reminders-generate.md

 > [!NOTE]
 > To create delivery reminders, you must set up the delivery reminder terms, levels, and texts.

-## <a name="to-generate-delivery-reminders-for-all-overdue-deliveries"></a>To generate delivery reminders for all overdue deliveries
+## To generate delivery reminders for all overdue deliveries

 1. Choose the ![The lightbulb icon that opens the Tell Me feature.](../../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Delivery Reminder**, and then choose the related link.
 2. Choose the **New** action.